 Primary source material recounting the personal experiences of 350 years of migration.
 Explore Colonial Office files on emigration, diaries and travel journals, ship logs and plans, printed literature, objects, watercolours, and oral histories supplemented by secondary research aids.
 Includes access to "Module 1 : The Century of Immigration" & "Module 2 : The Modern Era."

 This monthly magazine on companies, people, and business in the Twin Cities is available as a digital edition in the American City Business Journal database.
 It includes the annual Book of Lists with over 100 rankings of organizations and companies in manufacturing, services, real estate, banking and finance, health, construction, education, media, technology, hospitality and entertainment.
 Special lists are also compiled for minority businesses, best employers, and other categories.

 An informal index of newspapers, created by Brendan Henehan of Twin Cities Public Television.
-Each of the papers listed in the key are available at the Minnesota Historical Society except for the New York Age, which is available at the University of Minnesota’s Wilson Library.
+Each of the papers listed are available at the Minnesota Historical Society except for the New York Age, which is available at the University of Minnesota's Wilson Library.

 Information about photographs, artwork, posters, and fine art photographs, as well as selected images from the collections of the Minnesota Historical Society are included in this database.
 These historical collections visually represent Minnesotans, their lives, landscapes, leisure and occupations from the pre-territorial period to the present.